FREE Chords and Music Reference Charts

 A key signature is a series of sharp or flat symbols placed on the staff, designating the notes that are to be consistently played higher or lower than the equivalent natural notes.
 Key signatures are generally written immediately after the clef at the beginning of a line of musical notation.
 Each major and minor key has an associated key signature that sharpens or flattens the notes which are used in its scale.

-Natural, Sharp and Flat Notes of the Ukulele Fingerboard - C Tuning, low and high “G”.
+Natural, Sharp and Flat Notes of the `Ukulele Fingerboard - D Tuning

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee